esiddiqi/java-app-test/README.md

 # This is my test application for Performing Labs

 - In this Project , I have created a JAVA application (Login Screen)
-- Form Which you may create the war file to be deployed on Web Server like Apache tomcat.
+- From which you may create the war file to be deployed on Web Server like Apache tomcat.

 Once you Clone the repo, You may build the application using below command